Common Ground · Guide ← Start a board

 Bring your Claude

-If you've added the Common Ground connector to your Claude, it can join a board as the participant "Claude (agent)" — a real second voice that adds claims, votes, comments, and proposes resolutions for you to confirm.
+Once connected, your Claude joins a board as the participant "Claude (agent)" — a real second voice that adds claims, votes, comments, and proposes resolutions for you to confirm.
 Paste one of these to get going:

 Start a session on a board